Baqend/guide/src/index.md

 ## Registration

 To restrict access to a specific role or user, the user needs an user account.
-Baqend supports a simple registration process to create new User account.
-The User class is a predefined class which will be instantiated during the registration process.
-A User object have an predefined `username` which uniquely identify the user and a `password`.
+Baqend supports a simple registration process to create a new user account.
+The user class is a predefined class which will be instantiated during the registration process.
+A user object has a predefined `username` which uniquely identifies the user and a `password`.
 The password will be hashed by Baqend before it will be saved.
 ```js
 DB.User.register('john.doe@example.com', 'MySecretPassword').then(function() {